MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v3.1.0/Update-AzureVMImage.md

 ```

 ### -DiskConfig
-Specifies the operating system disk and data disk configuration for the virtual machine image created by using the New-AzureVMImageDiskConfigSet, Set-AzureVMImageOSDiskConfig, and Set-AzureVMImageDataDiskConfig cmdlets.
+Specifies the operating system disk and data disk configuration for the virtual machine image created by using the **New-AzureVMImageDiskConfigSet**, **Set-AzureVMImageOSDiskConfig**, and **Set-AzureVMImageDataDiskConfig** cmdlets.

 ```yaml
 Type: VirtualMachineImageDiskConfigSet